 This burden falls disproportionately on the elderly: consequent socioeconomic costs and ageing demographics make improving post-operative outcomes a significant public health consideration.
 Stratification of patients for post-operative intensive care has received much attention, but many perioperative complications occur later.

-In this project, I will establish models to better describe and predict from typical patient profiles classes and attempt to better understand the impact of complications on length of stay.
+I will establish models to better describe and predict from typical patient profiles classes and attempt to better understand the impact of complications on length of stay.
 These will be used to create better dynamic risk predictions to guide resource allocation and inform shared decision making.

 The key to digital transformation is implementation.
 The key to implementation is broad buy-in.
 The key to buy-in is education and understanding.